SolaceServices/client-cli/README.md

 ## Internal libraries part of the application release
 The application is using libraries (sempv1-interface and sempv2-interface) for executing SEMP V1 and SEMP v2 commands from the client's command line.

+## Building sol executable
+Once the code is compiled in a jar file, there is a tool, which can be used to generate a sol.exe - launch4j.
+The project icon and configuration is located in the launch4j project folder.

 ## Windows installation:
 1. Copy the executable sol.exe and the 'lib' subfolder in a folder of your choice.
 2. Add to the System Path variable the path to the sol.exe file.